-Students who are currently enrolled at either HMS or HBS and are interested in pursuing both MD and MBA degrees are advised to contact the MD-MBA Program's leadership for guidance (Stan Finkelstein, MD, firstname.lastname@example.org; Richard Bohmer, MD, email@example.com).
-These students will need to submit an application to the other degree program.
+Students who are currently enrolled at HMS and are interested in pursuing both MD and MBA degrees are advised to contact the MD-MBA Program's leadership for guidance (Stan Finkelstein, MD, firstname.lastname@example.org).

-Students currently enrolled in the HMS MD Program may apply to HBS only during their second year at HMS and only in the first of three rounds of HBS admissions.
+Students currently enrolled in the HMS MD program may apply to HBS only during their second year at HMS and only in the first of three rounds of HBS admissions.
 HMS students will be considered for the joint MD-MBA Program only if they have completed the Introduction to Health Care Management course in the spring semester of Year I and the Summer Management Experience during the summer between Years I and II of the MD program.
-Both are also required of students who are admitted to the joint MD-MBA concurrently.

 Once a student has been admitted to and enrolled in the joint MD-MBA Program, the student must complete satisfactorily the requirements for both degrees in order to achieve graduation from Harvard with MD and MBA degrees in the same year.
 If the student withdraws from HBS due to academic performance issues, the student must be enrolled for a full four years of medical school at HMS to fulfill requirements for the MD degree.
 If the student withdraws from HMS and wants to continue with the MBA program, the student must petition HBS for enrollment in the two-year MBA program.
 In neither instance will the student be allowed to complete a single degree in the abbreviated time afforded to joint degree students.